-10/100BaseT (RJ45)
+1000BaseTX (RJ45)

-The Ethernet ports have two indicators each to give information about link state and activity (LNK), and speed (100).
+The SCX2e provides two copper Gigabit Ethernet interfaces as combo-ports.
+Separate indicators give information on the Link state (LNK) and activity (ACT) of the interface.
 The device negotiates the operating mode of the corresponding interface automatically with the remote station using Auto Negotiation (if activated).
 Half-duplex and full-duplex connections are supported.
-You will find more configuration information in the section "Copper Ethernet Port" on page 5-42.
-The data rate is either 10 Mbit/s or 100 Mbit/s.
-The protocol is according to [IEEE 802.3] 10BaseT or 100BaseTX.
+The data rate is either 10 Mbit/s, 100 Mbit/s or 1000 Mbit/s.
+The protocol is according to [IEEE 802.3].
+Auto negotiation and auto crossover are supported.